MuhammadNajat/JobVacancyManagement/ReadME.md

 }
 `

-C. To Read all the Job Description, no variables are needed to set.
+C. To `Read` all the Job Descriptions, no variables are needed to set.
 To get a Job Description by its ID:

 `
 {